clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 The autospec tool attempts to infer the requirements of the :file:`.spec` file by analyzing the source code and :file:`Makefile` information.
 It will continuously run updated builds based on new information discovered from build failures until it has a complete and valid :file:`.spec` file.
-The autospec tool makes use of mock to achieve this.
-It is possible to influence the exact behavior of autospec by providing `control files`_.
+You can influence the behavior of autospec and customize the build by providing `control files`_ to the autospec tool.

+autospec uses mock as a sandbox to run the builds.
+Visit the `mock wiki`_ for additional information on using mock.

 For a general understanding of how RPMs work, visit the `rpm website`_ or the `RPM Packaging Guide`_ .